The Center for Contemporary Arab Studies (CCAS) offers a program of study leading to the M.A. degree.

 An attractive feature of the MAAS program is the option for students to enroll concurrently in graduate certificate programs in International Business Diplomacy (IBD) or Refugee and Humanitarian Emergencies (RHE).
 The certificates allow students additional and concentrated training while gaining regional expertise.

-MAAS students may also choose to pursue joint degrees programs along with Ph.D. programs in the departments of Arabic and Islamic Studies, government or history or the JD program at the GU Law Center.
+MAAS students may also choose to pursue joint degrees programs along with the Ph.D. program in history or the JD program at the GU Law Center.
 In addition, Georgetown’s Public Policy Institute and Business School provide a range of specialized coursework, training and practical experience.

 M.A./B.S.
 (Foreign Service)